Neamar/document-highlighter/README.md

 // "In JavaScript, you can define a <span class="hlt">callback handler in</span> regex string replace <span class="hlt">operations</span>"
 ```

-> Note: in HTML mode, your highlight may be split up in multiple items in order to keep your existing markup.
+> Note: in HTML mode, your highlight may be split up in multiple items in order to keep your existing markup (block level elements stop inline highlighting).
 The default is to add a `.secondary` class; but you can override this using the `beforeSecond` key in the option.

 In some case, you may want to customize highlighting for all calls to the highlighter.
 You can use `defaultOptions` parameter.
-Be careful however, you cannot override this with a new object; you need to update the keys one by one.
+Note you cannot directly override this with a new object; you need to update the keys one by one.

 ```javascript
 var highlighter = require('document-highlighter');